DecentricCorp/Lightrail-API-Docs/apiary-sources/sections/object-model.md

 The Card is the core concept in the Lightrail model and provides the main interface for storing, maintaining, and interacting with any sort of value that your business wishes to issue.
 Currently, there are two types of cards in Lightrail, _Gift Cards_ and _Account Cards_, which are distinguished based on the value of the `cardType` attribute on the `card` object.
 We will discuss these two types of cards in a bit.

 A Card aggregates different values each of which is represented by a _Value Store_.
-Value Stores represent a specific instance of issued value and its attributes, such as its amount, currency, and validity period.
+Value Stores represent a specific instance of issued value and its attributes, such as its amount and validity period.

 Each Card has at least one Value Store, known as the `principal` Value Store which holds the primary value of the Card and is issued at the time of card creation.
 Cards may also have many `attached` value stores which are created and attached to the Card in the course of different promotional programs.